EricTheToon/Fortlatro/README.md

 Zero Point Seal - When drawn draw 2 additional cards

-# 2 Editions
-Nitro - +2 handsize resets at end of round

-Shockwaved - 1/3 chance to to retrigger adjacent jokers retrigger adjacent playing cards

 # 2 Blinds
 Fracture - All played cards are destroyed